shissam/pwnedpass/README.md

 bash$
 ```

-Here, the API for Pwned Passwords was used to test two plaintext passwords with the first plaintext password `12345678` being reported by Pwned Passwords as being reported at the time of this example `2889079` times.
+Here, the API for Pwned Passwords was used to test two plaintext passwords with the first plaintext password `12345678` being reported by Pwned Passwords `2889079` times.

 # Dependencies